Southern England: Birds & History: May 02—12, 2019

 Kent is the richest area for birding in Britain, where many European species reach their northern limits.
 Its geographical position makes the area a focal point for impressive migrations in spring and attractive for off-course vagrants too.
 Our leaders know the area and the birds intimately, and we aim to show you everything there is to see!
 We’ll visit several of the United Kingdom’s top nature reserves with large, comfortable blinds.
 A trip highlight will be our visit to the UK’s top bird-banding (ringing) station to see birds in the hand for privileged close-up views.
 The birding hotline and personal contacts will tell us of rarities or big fallouts.
 We expect to see such European classics as Eurasian Spoonbill; Great Bittern; Red-legged Partridge; Great Crested Grebe; Little Owl; Eurasian Shelduck; Redshank; Eurasian Curlew; Eurasian Hobby; Eurasian Marsh-Harrier; Pied Avocet; Ruff; Black-tailed Godwit; Common Cuckoo; Common Kingfisher; Green and Great Spotted woodpeckers; Eurasian Jay; Yellow and Gray wagtails; Eurasian Bullfinch; Black and Common redstarts; Eurasian Stonechat; Blue, Great, Coal, and Long-tailed tits; Bearded Reedling; Eurasian Nuthatch; European Goldfinch; European Greenfinch; Firecrest; and warblers galore including Dartford Warbler, Yellowhammer, Mandarin Duck, and many more.

 The history is simply overwhelming!
 We can only skim the surface of the complex past.
 There are countless castles, fortifications, churches/cathedrals, stately homes, and museums to choose from—everything from ancient Roman towns to fascinating industrial archaeology.
-Different themes beckon to be discovered: Chaucer’s medieval Britain; British Naval Glories; King Henry VIII; Invasions and Conquests; Dickens and Darwin; and a bonus day of birding in France.
+Different themes beckon to be discovered: Chaucer’s medieval Britain; British Naval Glories; King Henry VIII; Invasions and Conquests; and Dickens and Darwin.

 This is a unique and exciting European tour ideal for birders with non-birding partners, friends or family, consistently offering a good list of birds and an enthralling insight into the complexities of British history.